-An Overview of Meditation
+An Overview Of Meditation

 Meditation is a powerful yet simple technique with many health benefits, including reducing stress and anxiety.
-Due to the impactful effects of meditation it has become more available in both substance abuse and general wellness circles as a form of therapy.
-The overall goal of meditation is to synchronize the mind and body for improved mental wellbeing and an enhanced quality of life.
+Due to the impactful effects of meditation, it has become more available in both substance abuse and general wellness circles as a form of therapy.
+The overall goal of meditation is to synchronize the mind and body for improved mental well-being and an enhanced quality of life.
 By taking deep breaths, chanting a mantra (or another focused word), and focusing on the breath, the result is increased awareness and connection.

-Types of Meditation and Benefits
+Types Of Meditation And Benefits

-Meditation is characterized by a crossed-legged seated posture, called the lotus pose, accompanied by deep, slowed breathing.
+Meditation is characterized by a crossed-legged seated posture, called the lotus pose, accompanied by deep, slow breathing.
 Similar to yoga, meditation can help reduce feelings of depression, anxiety, and emotional triggers, while changing brainwaves.
 There are also several methods that offer slightly different benefits.

-- Mindfulness meditation, is one of the most popular methods of meditation and focuses on increasing focus, concentration, and awareness.
+- Mindfulness meditation is one of the most popular methods of meditation and focuses on increasing focus, concentration, and awareness.